syncfusion-content/windowsforms-docs/WindowsForms/QTP/GettingStarted.md

 **NOTE**

-The "Record and Run only on" option button is selected by default, and the check boxes selected under it ensure that only the applications opened by QuickTest and added applications are tested.
+The "Record and Run only on" option button is selected by default, and the check boxes selected under it ensure that, only the applications opened by QuickTest and added applications are tested.

 3. To add an application for testing, click the + button in the Application details: frame as shown in the figure above.